-By achieving a high level of endurance, you’ll be able to go stronger and longer on your snowshoes.
+By building a high level of endurance, you’ll be able to go stronger and longer on your snowshoes and while hiking in winter.
 Pack your thermos or water bottle and some food and be on your way, right?
 Well, there’s a little more to it than that.

 There is something about keeping an exercise or activity log that inspires a person to stay with the program.
 Identify what it is you love about snowshoeing.
 “The silence of the winter outdoors?
 The beauty of sun reflecting off fresh snow?” asks Dr. Gaskill.
 Maybe your inspiration is the places you can get to on those snowshoes or just winter fitness.
 Perhaps you’ve got a season of competition coming up.